Clearing the Shopware Cache

 │ │ │ │ │

-* * * * * * <command/script (absolute path)>
+* * * * * <Command/script (absolute path)>

-0 1 * * * * /usr/bin/php /var/www/vhosts/<shopware-domain>/httpdocs/bin/console cache:clear
+0 1 * * * /usr/bin/php /var/www/vhosts/<Shopware-Domain>/httpdocs/bin/console cache:clear

-Error 500 after clearing the cache
+Error 500 After Clearing the Cache

-Verification on Plesk server
+Verification on a Plesk Server

-ls -l /var/www/vhosts/<your-domain.com>/httpdocs/var/cache
+ls -l /var/www/vhosts/<your-domain.de>/httpdocs/var/cache

 total 16